Last Updated: September 29, 2023

 Stocks for the Long Run, by Jeremy Siegel, is usually the first book I recommend to more experienced investors.
 He goes into lots of informative detail on lots of investing concepts you’ve probably only heard of in passing.

-Note that I’ve only read the 5th edition, released in 2014, but the 6th edition releases on September 27, 2022, so I’ve linked to that above.
+Note that I’ve only read the 5th edition, released in 2014, but the 6th edition released on September 27, 2022, so I’ve linked to that above.
+The first edition was released in 1994 – nearly 20 years ago.
 I will read the new edition at some point.

 The Little Book of Common Sense Investing, by John Bogle, the founder of Vanguard and essentially the person that made index fund investing possible, is a classic investing book.
 If you’re wondering about why some people are so obsessed with index funds, Vanguard, and John Bogle, this book will give you a very good window into their obsession (and why they’re often referred to as “Bogleheads”).